The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Transmission Spectra

 In Fig.~\ref{Fig:Ben1} and \ref{Fig:Ben2} we can see the transmission spectra simulated with PSG using the atmospheric profiles of THAI cases Ben~1 \& Ben~2, respectively, provided by each GCM.
 In the panel A) of both figures, the lowest pressures (highest altitudes) used to compute the spectra correspond to the top of the modelled domains, which are 10$^{-5}$, 4$\times$10$^{-5}$, 14$\times$10$^{-5}$ and 4$\times$10$^{-5}$~bar for Ben~1 and 10$^{-5}$, 4$\times$10$^{-5}$, 14$\times$10$^{-5}$ and 13$\times$10$^{-5}$~bar for Ben~2 for ExoCAM, LMD-G, ROCKE-3D and the UM, respectively.
 Note that most GCMs have the domain lid at relatively high pressures for numerical stability reasons and as moving it to lower pressures require taking into account complex upper atmospheric processes such as non-local thermodynamic equilibrium, molecular diffusion, etc (see \cite{Fauchez2021_THAI_workshop}, section 4.1).
 The lowest pressures usually correspond to a top-of-atmosphere (TOA) altitude of 50 to 70~km for Earth-like simulations.
 However, the pressure at this altitude is usually too high to fully capture the transmitted light through the planet's atmosphere and the strongest atmospheric features can be truncated.
 This is clearly seen in the Ben~2 case where the CO$_2$ strongest absorption lines are truncated (Fig.~\ref{Fig:Ben2}a).
 To bypass this limitation, we used PSG to extend the atmosphere to much lower pressures, assuming an isothermal profile and constant volume mixing ratios for the dry gases.
 This is similar to the so-called ``ghost layer'' used in \cite{Amundsen_2016}.
 We have estimated the TOA pressure that would fully resolve the spectral lines for Ben~1 \& Ben~2 as 10$^{-7}$ and 10$^{-10}$~bar, respectively.
 Lower pressures are required for Ben~2 because the opacity of a pure CO$_2$ atmosphere remains strong at lower pressures than that of a N$_2$-dominated atmosphere.

-Using the data with extrapolated model top, we have estimated the number of transits that would be required to detect such atmospheres with a $5~\sigma$ confidence level with JWST using the CO$_2$ line at 4.3$\mu m$ as the best proxy for such detection \citep{Fauchez:2019,Lustig_Yaeger2019}.
+Using the data with extrapolated model top, we have estimated the number of transits that would be required to detect such atmospheres with a 5--$\sigma$ confidence level as presented in Table \ref{tab:transit}.
+Two estimations are shown, the first one uses the method presented in section \ref{subsub:noise} and is referred to as 5$\sigma$ Transits.
+The second method only uses the CO$_2$ line at 4.3$~\mu m$ as done in \citep{Fauchez:2019,Wunderlich2019,Pidhorodetska_2020} and is referred to as 5$\sigma$ Transit-4.3$\mu m$.
+Also shown are the signal-to-noise ratio for 1 transit (S/N-1) and four transits (S/N-1), corresponding to JWST Cycle 1 TRAPPIST-1e transit observation \citep[GTO Proposal 1331 by PI Nikole Lewis,][]{LewisT1eJWST}).

 For Ben~1 we found the minimum number of transits to be 17, 19, 17 and 17 for ExoCAM, LMD-G, ROCKE-3D and the UM, respectively; for Ben~2 the numbers are 17, 21, 17 and 18.
-The inter-model differences are small in both cases demonstrating that the four GCMs provide similar atmospheric profiles at the terminator to provide consistent simulated spectra and expected number of transits to detect a dry 1~bar atmosphere with a relatively high mean molecular weight.
+The inter-model differences for 5--$\sigma$ Transit are small in both cases , the maximum difference between the GCMs being 24 $\%$ and 33 $\%$ for Ben~1 and Ben~2, respectively demonstrating that the four GCMs provide similar atmospheric profiles at the terminator to provide consistent simulated spectra and expected number of transits to detect a dry 1~bar atmosphere with a relatively high mean molecular weight.
 Note that we did not consider the spectral impact of dust that can be lifted from the surface of a land planet and persist in the atmosphere.
 Dust would likely raise the continuum level, thereby decreasing the amplitude of each spectral line as shown in \citet{Boutle_2020}.
 The expected effect would be of the order of 10~ppm.